kientux/parameterize/README.md

 ```

 > Note: Conversion will go through custom mapper first, if the returned value also conforms to `ParamConvertible` then it will be converted again using the `ParamConvertible` implementation.

+> Note: For enum with raw value, currently there's no easy way to automatically serialize its raw value.
+So you will still have to conform to `ParamConvertible`, but you don't have to write the `parameterValue` implementation.

 ### Nested params will be expanded if also conforms to `ParamsContainer`